Trona Railway: History

-The railroad was built by the American Trona Company in 1914, to serve the mining company's potash shipping to an interchange with the Southern Pacific Railroad.
+The railroad was built by the American Trona Company in 1914, to bring the mining company's potash to an interchange with the Southern Pacific Railroad.
 The company and its Trona Railway has had various subsequent owners, including American Potash & Chemical Corporation, Kerr-McGee Corporation, IMC Global, Sun Capital, LLC, before the current ownership of Searles Valley Minerals, Inc. On Dec.
 27 2007, Karnavati Holdings, a subsidiary of Nirma Limited, acquired all of Searles Valley Minerals, Inc.

 In the 1920s, the Epsom Salts Monorail delivered epsomite to the Trona Railway at Magnesium Siding, about 11 mi south of Trona.
 This unique system extended 28 mi eastwards into the Owlshead Mountains, was in use from 1924 to 1926, and was dismantled in the late 1930s.

 Construction

 The idea of building a standard gauge railroad to replace mule-drawn wagons came from Stafford W. Austin, the receiver of the American Trona Corporation.
 The railroad would connect Searles Valley with a lower cost connection to the markets within the United States and to ocean ports for exports.
 On 27 September 1913 the wife of Joseph Hutchinson broke ground with an old fashioned plow, to start the construction of Trona Railroad.
 The work force of 400 included American, Chinese, Greek, Hindu, Mexican, Irish, Norwegian and Swedish workers.
 They finished the task within 6 months despite battling occasional sandstorms.
 The construction was event-free, apart from one runaway tank car down the track from Searles Station.
 This struck the construction train and derailed several cars without causing injuries.
 The construction of the 31 mi track was completed by end of March 1914, and the first excursion was conducted in May 1914.